 Your plant may not be getting enough ambient moisture.

 This can cause wilting along with stunted, shriveled new growth.

-To resolve this problem, mist your Spider Plant daily or place the pot on a tray of pebbles and water so the water evaporates, the air around the plant will be humidified.
+To resolve this problem, mist your Spider Plant daily.
+Or make a humidity tray by placing the pot on a tray of pebbles and water.
+As the water evaporates, the air around the plant will be humidified.